ministryofjustice/security-guidance/docs/accessing-moj-it-systems-from-abroad.md

 ## International Roaming

-While travelling, you might incur roaming charges when using your MOJ equipment for calls or accessing services.
+While travelling, you might incur roaming charges when using your MoJ equipment for calls or accessing services.
 These charges can be expensive, and must be paid by your Business Unit.
-This is another reason for having a good business need to take MOJ equipment abroad.
+This is another reason for having a good business need to take MoJ equipment abroad.

-By default, MOJ equipment is not enabled for use abroad.
-Before travelling, contact the [MOJ Phone and Mobile Devices](#contacts) team.
+By default, MoJ equipment is not enabled for use abroad.
+Before travelling, contact the [MoJ Phone and Mobile Devices](#contacts) team.
 Ask them to enable International Roaming, and to activate the remote wipe function.
-This helps protect the MOJ equipment in case of loss or theft.
+This helps protect the MoJ equipment in case of loss or theft.

-## If you have any problem when using MOJ equipment abroad
+## If you have any problem when using MoJ equipment abroad

 Contact the [Service Desk](#contacts) immediately.
-Tell them if the MOJ equipment is lost, stolen or was potentially compromised.
+Tell them if the MoJ equipment is lost, stolen or was potentially compromised.
 This includes any time the equipment is deliberately removed out of your sight, such as by a customs official.

-If any security-related incident occurs overseas, regardless of whether it involves MOJ equipment, you should contact [Corporate Security Branch](#contacts) as soon as possible.
+If any security-related incident occurs overseas, regardless of whether it involves MoJ equipment, you should contact [Corporate Security Branch](#contacts) as soon as possible.

 For any emergency outside normal UK business hours, contact the [Duty Security Officer](#contacts).

-If there is a problem with your MOJ equipment, it might be necessary to disable your ability to connect to the MOJ network or services from your device.
+If there is a problem with your MoJ equipment, it might be necessary to disable your ability to connect to the MoJ network or services from your device.
 The Service Desk will do this if required.
-MOJ-issued phones might still have some functionality, to let you make phone calls, but the device should be treated as compromised and not used any more for any MOJ business.
+MoJ-issued phones might still have some functionality, to let you make phone calls, but the device should be treated as compromised and not used any more for any MoJ business.

 ## Related pages